These resume tips will keep your outdated resume from landing you in the rejection pile.

 Many years ago, resumes potentially contained personal information such as marital status, number of children, and hobbies.
 Today, that type of information could become HR’s worst nightmare.
 There is no place for personal information on today’s modern resumes.
 Keep it professional at all times.

 When it comes to updating your outdated resume, the bottom line is this: If you are ready to start your job search in the current marketplace, be sure that you are complying with all of the unwritten rules of modern resumes.

 Click the following link for more resume advice.

-Still need help with your resume?
+Need help updating your resume for a modern-day job hunt?
 Hire a TopResume professional resume writer today!

 - 10 Powerful Changes to Improve Your Senior-Level Resume